 What is the Job Like?

 Criminal justice careers vary considerably, based on the type of job you are seeking.
 The Bureau of Labor Statistics

 lists some of the following positions under the criminal justice umbrella:

 - Police officers and detectives are responsible for the protection of lives and property by pursuing individuals who break the law and providing warnings or issuing citations.
-Jobs are categorizes by city or community, county, state and federal agencies.
+Jobs are categorized by city or community, county, state, and federal agencies.

 - The Federal Bureau of Investigations (FBI) is responsible for investigating violations of federal law, which includes a broad range of criminal activities.

 - Fish and game wardens enforce hunting, boating, and fishing laws and conduct search and rescue operations when necessary.

 In addition to these primary jobs in criminal justice, support positions are also available.
 According to GoLawEnforcement.com

 , some of these support positions might include:

 - Firearms examiners

 - Investigative assistants